Lina Kulchinsky’s Soft Pretzels

 Working with one piece of dough at a time, roll out each piece into a 30- to 33-inch-long rope (about 3/4-inch thick), starting from the center and working toward the ends.
 Make a "U" shape with the rope and cross the ends over, pinching at the bottom of the "U" to form a pretzel.
 Return to baking sheet and repeat process with remaining dough.

 Spray a large baking sheet with nonstick cooking spray.
 In a large saucepan, combine 8 cups water, baking soda, beer, and remaining 1/4 cup brown sugar; bring to a simmer over medium-high heat.
-Simmer pretzels, one at a time, until pretzel floats, about 30 seconds; transfer to prepared baking sheet using a perforated spatula.
-Repeat process with remaining pretzels.
+Simmer pretzels, one at a time, about 30 seconds, holding them under the surface of the water, if necessary, using a spider or slotted spatula.
+Transfer to prepared baking sheet and repeat process with remaining pretzels.

-Sprinkle pretzels with pretzel salt; transfer to oven and bake for 5 minutes.
-Rotate baking sheet and continue baking until pretzels turn a chestnut-brown color, 4 to 6 minutes more.
+Sprinkle pretzels with pretzel salt and desired toppings; transfer to oven and bake for 5 minutes.
+Rotate baking sheet, and bake until deep brown, 4 to 6 minutes more.
 Remove from baking sheet and transfer to a wire rack to cool slightly.
 Serve warm with butter or mustard.